Event planning guidelines

 It is important for organizers to determine the total electrical requirements for their event; this includes amount required to access electrical (plug into) onsite as well as the number and size of generators onsite at your event, to determine both grounding and electrical permit requirements.

 TIP: When creating your site map, ensure any activities or food vendors requiring electrical access or grounding for generators are placed near these services in the park.
-The Events Team can provide service locations in the various parks.
+The Event Services Team can provide service locations in the various parks.

 Generators and Grounding